 The main types of immunotherapy now being used to treat cancer are discussed in the following sections.
 They include:

 - Monoclonal antibodies: These are man-made versions of immune system proteins.
 Antibodies can be very useful in treating cancer because they can be designed to attack a very specific part of a cancer cell.

-- Non-specific immunotherapies: These treatments boost the immune system in a very general way, but this may still result in more activity against cancer cells.
+- Non-specific immunotherapies: These treatments boost the immune system in a general way, but this can still help the immune system attack cancer cells.

-Immunotherapy drugs are now used to treat a number of cancers, including cancers of the bladder, breast, colon, kidney, lung, and prostate, as well as leukemia, lymphoma, multiple myeloma, and melanoma.
-If you would like more information about immunotherapy as a treatment for a specific cancer, please see our detailed guide for that cancer.
+Immunotherapy drugs are now used to treat many different types of cancer.
+If you would like information about immunotherapy as a treatment for a specific cancer, please see our detailed guide for that cancer.

-Many other types of immunotherapy are now being studied for use against cancer.
+Many newer types of immunotherapy are now being studied for use against cancer.
 Some of these are discussed in the section “What’s new in immunotherapy research?”

 Last Revised: 09/05/2014